mblayman/luatest/README.md

 1. Discover, collect, and execute test code.
 2. Measure code coverage via luacov.

+### stdout/stderr capturing

+By default, luatest will attempt to capture any usage of stdout and stderr via `io.stdout`, `io.stderr`, or `print`.
+Anything captured during test exeuction will be stored upon failures and displayed with assertion detail diagnostics.

+To disable this behavior, use the `--no-capture` flag.

 ## Configuration

 luatest checks for configuration from two sources: